 Airway Clearance in Neuromuscular Disorders

-The frequency of application and the preferred techniques for this type of airway clearance needs to be customized to each patient and will need to be re-evaluated regularly throughout the patient’s disease course.
-In general, though, patients will need assistance in clearing their airways daily.
+The frequency of airway clearance needs to be customized to each patient and will need to be re-evaluated regularly throughout the patient’s disease course.

 1. Susan Wiley MD, et al. Pediatric Clinical Advisor (Second Edition), 2007: 102-104